E1011 Labs dives in.

 First, what classifies as Hemp Jewelry?

-In 2018 when the Agricultural Act was passed, hemp was reclassified as an agricultural commodity.
+In 2018 the Agricultural Act passed, reclassifying hemp as a legal agricultural commodity.
 This has paved the way for the commercial use of hemp as a source of fuel, fiber, nutrition and jewelry.

-It has some unique characteristics that make it an ideal raw material for making jewelry.
-For starters, it is eco-friendly and this makes it a darling among the environmentally conscious.
-As well as this, hemp fiber is versatile and provides several options in the manufacturing of high-quality jewelry.
-Not to mention durability, which is another key benefit that comes with using hemp to make fine jewelry.
+Hemp has some unique characteristics that make it an ideal raw material for making jewelry.
+For starters, it is eco-friendly, making it a darling among the environmentally conscious.
+Hemp fiber is also incredibly versatile, which provides several options to high-quality jewelry manufacturers.
+Not to mention hemp’s durability, which is extremely beneficial in a fine jewelry material.

 Benefits of Using Hemp For Making Jewelry